 - Tough instep and sole that grips your footpegs

-- Provides enough flex to be able to walk in them easily
+- Provide enough flex brake/gear lever control and to be able to walk in them easily

 Read below to see how the new Tech 7 boot has dealt with these requirements.